Genez-io/genezio-documentation/docs/features/cron-methods.md

       language:
         name: go
       classes:
+        # You need to identify the class by the source file
         - path: cron.go
           methods:
+            # You need to identify the method by the name
             - name: sayHiEveryMinute
+              # Specify the `cron` method type
               type: cron
+              # Specify the cron string that defines the frequency and timing
               cronString: * * * * *
     ```
   </TabItem>